evidentlyai/evidently/docs/book/tests-and-reports/column-mapping.md

 column_mapping.datetime = 'date' #'date' is the name of the column with datetime
 ```

-## Categorical and Numerical features
+## Categorical and numerical features

 To split the features into numerical and categorical types: